crazyscot/tangent-lightroom/README.md

 ## System requirements

 - Adobe Lightroom Classic.
 (CC 2019 edition tested; it should work all the way back to Lightroom 6).
-- Recent MacOS (tested on 10.14.6); _Windows is untested but ought to work, see below_.
+- Recent MacOS (tested on 10.14.6) or Windows (10).
 - A Tangent control surface. _This plugin was developed and tested for the Tangent Wave.
-However, it works with the Tangent Mapper so should work on all Tangent panels (see below)._
+However, it works through the Tangent Mapper and includes map files for other panels, which you can customise._

 ## Setup